grizzly-machine/gists/README.md

-# Grizzly Machine's Unity Utilties and Samples
+# Grizzly Machine's Unity Utilities and Samples
 This is a dumping ground for utilties and sample code that do not warrant their own repos (things that would be in gists if orgs could create gists).

 ## [Batched Particle Systems](/BatchedParticleSystem/)